FC St. Pauli’s Goalless Draw Against 1. FC Magdeburg: Performance Analysis and Frustration

 High speed, clear match plans

 Woah, the game was fast-paced and very interesting right from the start.
-The first moments of the game went to FC St. Pauli, who could have taken the lead directly.
+The first moments of the game went to FC St. Pauli, who might have taken the lead directly.
 They showed the expected pattern, albeit with slight adjustments: Smith and Irvine consistently formed a double six when the FCSP had possession of the ball, but this was closely guarded by Schuler (at Smith) and Conde (at Irvine).
 Since the FCM also closely guarded everything else on the pitch, apart from the goalkeeper, there was a funny picture in the build-up game, for which the FCSP seemed prepared.

 archyde news